mongodb/specifications/source/dbref.rst

 automatically convert embedded documents that comply with the `DBRef Structure`_ into a DBRef model.

-Drivers that provide implicit decoding MUST provide some way for applications to opt out and allow DBRefs to be decoded like any other embedded document.
+Drivers that provide implicit decoding SHOULD provide some way for applications to opt out and allow DBRefs to be decoded like any other embedded document.

 When decoding a BSON document to a DBRef model: